TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 ========================    ==============  ================================================================
 Option                      Default value   Description
 ========================    ==============  ================================================================
-discard_empty_paths         True            If set to ``True`` empty paths are discarded. sort_by_id                  True            If set to ``True`` separate paths are sorted by ID.
+discard_empty_paths         True            If set to ``True``, empty paths are discarded. sort_by_id                  True            If set to ``True``, separate paths are sorted by ID.
 Otherwise
-                                            they are sorted in order of appearance. discard_short_paths         20              This option allows to discard paths which are shorter than the threshold which is defined as total number of frames. discard_short_object        2.0             This option allows to discard paths which objects are shorter than the threshold which is defined as total length in metric units. discard_short_logic         or              If both ``discard_short_paths`` and ``discard_short_object`` options are used, this option allows to set combination logic.
+                                            they are sorted in order of appearance. discard_short_paths         20              This option allows to discard paths which are shorter than the threshold, which is defined as the total number of frames. discard_short_object        2.0             This option allows to discard paths whose objects are shorter than the threshold, which is defined as total length in metric units. discard_short_logic         or              If both ``discard_short_paths`` and ``discard_short_object`` options are used, this option allows to set combination logic.
-                                            If it is set ``or`` a path is discarded if any of discard criterion is met.
-If it is set ``and`` both criteria have to be met to discard path. auto_barber                 None            This option allows to select molecular entity used in Auto Barber procedure.
+                                            If it is set to ``or``, a path is discarded if any of discard criterion is met.
+If it is set ``and``, both criteria have to be met to discard path. auto_barber                 None            This option allows to select molecular entity used in Auto Barber procedure.
 See also :ref:`auto_barber_procedure` and
                                             :meth:`~aquaduct.traj.paths.GenericPaths.barber_with_spheres`.
 auto_barber_mincut          None            Minimal radius of spheres used in Auto Barber.
 If a sphere has
-                                            radius smaller then this value it is not used in AutoBarber procedure.
+                                            radius smaller than this value, it is not used in AutoBarber procedure.
 This option can be switched off by setting it to ``None``. auto_barber_maxcut          2.8             Maximal radius of spheres used in Auto Barber.
-If a sphere has radius greater then this value it is not used in AutoBarber procedure.
-This option can be switched off by setting it to ``None``. auto_barber_mincut_level    True            If set ``True`` spheres of radius smaller than **mincut** are resized to **mincut** value. auto_barber_maxcut_level    True            If set ``True`` spheres of radius greater than **maxcut** are resized to **maxcut** value. auto_barber_tovdw           True            Correct cutting sphere by decreasing its radius by VdW radius of the closest atom. allow_passing_paths         False           If set ``True`` paths that do not enter the object are detected and added to the rest of paths as 'passing' paths.
+If a sphere has radius greater than this value, it is not used in AutoBarber procedure.
+This option can be switched off by setting it to ``None``. auto_barber_mincut_level    True            If set ``True``, spheres of radius smaller than **mincut** are resized to **mincut** value. auto_barber_maxcut_level    True            If set ``True``, spheres of radius greater than **maxcut** are resized to **maxcut** value. auto_barber_tovdw           True            If set ``True``, cutting of spheres is corrected by decreasing its radius by VdW radius of the closest atom. allow_passing_paths         False           If set ``True``, paths that do not enter the object are detected and added to the rest of paths as 'passing' paths.
 ========================    ==============  ================================================================